Many people with a diagnosis of dementia or Alzheimer’s continue to live at home with the right support.

 • Replace patterned rugs and carpets with contrasting plain colours

 Early stage dementia can be easily managed with a few kitchen adaptations.
 Colour coded labels on foods, drawers and utensils can act as a simple visual prompt.
-As the symptoms progress, it may not be safe for a person with late-stage dementia to use the kitchen.
+As the symptoms progress, it may not be safe for a person living with late-stage dementia to use the kitchen.
 Here, a carer can take on the duty of washing up, providing hot drinks, snacks and home cooked meals.

 • Check smoke alarms and carbon monoxide alarms regularly